Moki38/webasto-wbus/README.md

 Basic userinterface
  Key
-  - 1: Get Webasto Status
-  - 2: Turn Webasto Heater On
+  - 1: Turn Webasto Heater On
-  - 3: Turn Webasto Heater Off
+  - 2: Turn Webasto Heater Off

 Its a very very basic WBUS interface to my Webasto (EVO-40) with Multicontrol HD.
 It looks like a has a newer/other version of WBUS than the other WBUS interface programs.